yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL unguided - Continuous delivery in VSTS and Azure.md

 ### Tasks to complete

--   Create a build definition
+-   Create a build definition.

-    -   Build the web app
+    -   Build the web app.

-    -   Execute unit tests
+    -   Execute unit tests.

-    -   Publish artifacts
+    -   Publish artifacts.

--   Enable continuous integration
+-   Enable continuous integration.

 ### Exit criteria

--   An automated build is triggered with each commit of code
+-   An automated build is triggered with each commit of code.

 ## Exercise 4: Create Visual Studio Team Services release pipeline